One nation under GOD!

 Sheriff Louis Ackal advises that the public is now able to access crash reports from the Iberia Parish Sheriff’s Office website.
 A person involved in a crash can now go to www.iberiaso.org and click on the link (CRASH REPORTS ONLINE) then enter either a report number or name of person involved in crash and receive a copy of their crash report.
 The cost of the report is $13.50 which can be paid online.
 Sheriff Ackal has implemented this service to better assist the public.

 Are you looking for a program to share with your little ones ages 24-35 months?
-Iberia Parish Library’s Toddler Time Program will return on Wednesday, June 11th starting at 10:30 a.m. at the Main Library.
+Iberia Parish Library’s Toddler Time is back this fall starting on October 1st at 10:30 a.m.
+This eight-week program happens on every Wednesday morning at the Main Library until November 19th.
 Here, you and your child can listen to stories, make easy crafts, enjoy finger plays, and sing along to songs.
 Did we mention that this is absolutely FREE?
 Registration is required; please call the Main Library at 364.7134.
-Make sure to start your Wednesday mornings off right with Toddler Time at the Iberia Parish Library.
-Please call (337) 364-7134 or visit the Children's Department at the Main Library to register.
+Make sure to rise and shine early, and come Wednesday mornings to Toddler Time at the Iberia Parish Library.

 Iberia Parish Library Introduces Freegal Music Service!